Power in Partnership

 - What organisational and system changes will make it possible?

-- How collaborative leadership and practice will shift to enable it.
+- How will collaborative leadership and practice shift to enable it?

-- What supports and mindsets will sustain those changes.
+- What supports and mindsets will sustain those changes?

 Participants will leave with their “3×3 gold” – three new connections, three practical takeaways they can apply now, and three things they’re ready to unlearn.